What is a chemical peel?

 as an anesthetic.
 But you may be given medicine (a sedative) to help you relax before

 and during the procedure.
 Two or more TCA peels may be needed over several months

 to get the desired result.
 But mild TCA peels may be done more often.
 The results

-may cause some unintended color changes in your skin.
+some unintended color changes in your skin.

-peel is mainly used to do the following:
+mainly used to do the following:

 Correct blotches caused by sun exposure, birth control pills, or aging